martinbeentjes/martinbeentjes/README.md

 ### Hi there 👋

-🔭 I’m currently working at JOIN Cycling as a Software Engineer all over our tech stack.
+🔭 I’m currently working at Albert Heijn as a Software Engineer in the domain of stock and inventory management.

 💬 Ask me about new languages, innovative ideas and projects